uperl/Archive-Ar-Libarchive/README.md

     Archive type.
 May be GNU, BSD or COMMON, or undef if no archive has been read.
 Defaults to the type of the archive read or `undef`.

-    Note that libarchive can read GNU style ar files, but it cannot write to them.
-If you attempt to write using [Archive::Ar::Libarchive](https://metacpan.org/pod/Archive::Ar::Libarchive) when type is set to GNU, it will throw an exception.

 ## get\_opt

     my $value = $ar->get_opt($name);